Sermon: Faith (Part Six)

 Another way of stating this is that only through pride does contention last.
 Now remember we are still looking at the effects of pride because very frequently pride is difficult to detect.
 God has shown in His Word how to detect it.
 You detect it by looking at the fruits.
 How do you know false prophets?
 By their fruits.
 It is what they produce.

 If you are ever involved in an argument or a quarrel that seemingly will not end, be well advised from God's Word that the problem is pride.
 It is somewhere in the picture in one or both who are participating in it.
-The quarrel will never stop until one person makes up his mind to stop it by stopping arguing back, having the feeling, let us say cram the feeling, that they have to win.
+The quarrel will never stop until one person makes up his mind to stop it by stopping arguing back, cramming the feeling that they he has to win.
 I know I told a man in the Hammond church one time at a deacon's meeting that one of the greatest spiritual advances that I ever made in my life when it suddenly dawned on me one day, I did not have to win.
 God is on His throne, and because God loves me, and because God loves the other person, God will make available to us what the right decision is.
 If we ask patiently persevering without anger and continue to meditate and think and search and counsel with Him, the answer will come.
 So arguments stop.

 Job 12:1-3 Then Job answered and said: No doubt you are the people, and wisdom will die with you!
 But I have understanding as well as you; I am not inferior to you.
 Indeed, who does not know such things as these?